 10. Happiness is doing a job that you love or doing something you are passionate about.

 11. Happiness is having a home and a garden of your own.

 12. It’s harder to be happy in a country run by evil people.

 14. Happiness is to be loved for EXACTLY who you are.

 15. Happiness comes when you feel truly alive.

 16. Happiness is knowing how to celebrate.

 17. Happiness is caring about the happiness of those you love.

 18. The Sun and the Sea make everybody happy.

 19. Happiness is not attaching too much importance to what other people think.

-20. Happiness is a certain way of seeing things.
+20. Happiness is a particular way of seeing things.

 21. Rivalry ruins happiness.